carodak/puzzlegen/puzzlegen/README.md

-# puzzlegen - Procedural Match-3 Puzzle Generator and Solver
+# puzzlegen: Procedural Match-3 Puzzle Generator and Solver
 Developed by Caroline DAKOURE

 ## Overview

-`puzzlegen` is a Python package for generating, visualizing, and solving procedural Match-3 puzzles, designed for cognitive science and executive functioning tasks.
+`puzzlegen` is a Python package for generating, visualizing, and solving procedural Match-3 puzzles.
 It allows you to create single puzzles or batches, visualize them, and automatically find solutions using a Breadth-First Search (BFS) solver.

 <img src="https://github.com/carodak/puzzlegen/blob/main/doc/puzzle-gen.png">